Mateo M. Capinpin

-Mateo Mananjaya Capinpin (April 22, 1887 – December 28, 1958) was a brigadier general in the Philippine Army and commanded the 21st Division (Philippines) under the United States Army Forces in the Far East during the Battle of Bataan.
+Mateo Mananjaya "Mattie" Capinpin (April 22, 1887 – December 28, 1958) was a brigadier general in the Philippine Army and commanded the 21st Division (Philippines) under the United States Army Forces in the Far East during the Battle of Bataan.

 Early years and education

 Mateo Capinpin was born on 22 April 1887 in Morong, Rizal.
 He took up his elementary and secondary studies in the Laguna High School.
 Upon graduation he joined the Philippine Scouts, where at the age of 24 he became the youngest First Sergeant.
 He rose the ranks and later earned a commission and would take command of the 45th Infantry Regiment (PS).
 Further studies brought him to United States Army Infantry School in Fort Benning, Georgia in 1920.

 Maj.
 Capinpin retired from the Philippine Scouts to join the newly formed Philippine Army in 1936.